Sports Administration Pride Points

 - Since the students in the MSAT program began their clinical rotations in the spring of 2018, 16 students have amassed over 8,000 clinical hours with over 3,600 patient encounters.

-- First-time pass rate on NATA BOC (National Athletic Trainers' Association Board of Certification): 75%.
+- The Master of Athletic Training Program’s first cohort (Class of 2019) had a 100% pass rate on the NATA BOC (National Athletic Trainers' Association Board of Certification) examination.

 - International study abroad with community-service opportunities working with young athletes in the Dominican Republic.